hoprnet/hopr-stake/README.md

 ```
 nvm use 16
 yarn install
+yarn build
 ```
 ## Batch-mint NFTs
 This script allows the HoprBoost minter to mint Boost NFTs of **one** "type" and one/multiple "rank" with their respective APYs.
 If the minter wants to mint Boost NFTs of **multiple** "types", steps 1-5 need to be repeated for each "type".

 0. HOPR Association MS grant minter's account `MINTER_ROLE` on [`HoprBoost` smart contract](https://blockscout.com/xdai/mainnet/tokens/0x43d13D7B83607F14335cF2cB75E87dA369D056c7/read-contract)

-1. Download the result of NFT recipients from DuneAnalytics to `json/export.csv`.
+1. Download the result of NFT recipients from DuneAnalytics to `inputs` folder and name it after the NFT's type name, e.g. `DAO_v2.csv`.
 An sample query is at https://dune.xyz/queries/140878.
 Note that

+    - Name of the csv is case-sensitive.
+Only one boost per type can be taken into account in the staking contract.
     - Column `eoa` and `grade` are mandatory
     - Addresses in the column `eoa` should start with `0x` and wrapped by `>` and `<`.
 The followings are valid examples of an `eoa` entry:
         - `"<a href=""https://blockscout.com/xdai/mainnet/address/0xf69c45b4246fd91f17ab9851987c7f100e0273cf"" target=""_blank"">0xf69c45b4246fd91f17ab9851987c7f100e0273cf</a>"`